V-Sekai/manuals/features/customizable_server_rules.md

-# Custom servers with individual game rules.
+# Custom servers with individual game rules

 Documentation to be written.